lvajxi03/spaceshooter/README.md

 # SpaceShooter

 Simple shooter game prototype.
-Written in `Python`, utilizes `PyQt` library capabilities.
+Written in `Python`, utilizes `PySide` library capabilities.

 Not decided yet what will be the target platform and SDK: C++/SDL/multiplatform or C++/WinAPI only.